What is a consent order?

 personal property from before the marriage or as a result of an inheritance.

-items owned before the marriage or inherited during the marriage are assumed to be brought into the marriage, and therefore could be divided.
+items owned before the marriage or inherited during the marriage.
+These are assumed to be brought into the marriage, and therefore could be divided.

-Often items are kept by the 'original' owner, but that person may have to make concessions elsewhere to account for the financial value of the items he values sentimentally.
+Often items are kept by the original owner (the person who owned them before the relationship), but that person may have to make concessions elsewhere to account for the financial value of the items he or she values sentimentally.

 It is usually sensible to agree on division of such items outside of Court unless they are of high financial value.